Articles by Topic

 • God is self-existent; Satan is not.

-• Rather, Satan was created by God.
+• Rather, Satan was created by God (but then rebelled and lost his place among the angels).

 • God is omnipotent, all-powerful.
 Satan is not.